AnnChou/bootcamp/Week 04/Week 4 Outline.md

 ### Day 2
 Guess the Number game: if/else, while loops, each/do loops, arrays, refactoring
 ### Day 3
+Creating a point of sale for a cafe: arrays, loops, methods/refactoring
 ### Day 4

 ### Day 5